<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass pools typically run up to 16 feet wide, 40 feet long, and 8.5 feet deep.
 While you can choose a wide variety of designs, you are limited to the predesigned molds.

-Even outside of the size restrictions, you can customize your pool to any aesthetic with water features, tiles, bench seats, therapy jets, tanning shelves, and colorful lights.
+Beyond size limitations, you can customize your pool with water features, tiles, therapy jets, and colorful lights to match any aesthetic you desire.

 Vinyl Liner

 Most vinyl liner pools are rectangular, but you can definitely customize the shape, size, and depth of the pool.
-Specialty shapes cost more, but still typically less than a similar fiberglass or concrete pool.
+Specialty shapes and custom features will add to the cost, and may push the cost to rival or exceed that of fiberglass pools.

 Conclusion

-Fiberglass pools can have accessories and features added, but the options for overall shape are limited.
+Fiberglass pools can include popular features and easily have accessories added, but the options for overall shape are limited.
 Vinyl liner pools can be customized to almost any size as long as the liner can be cut to the correct shape.
 Winner: Vinyl Liner

 Installation Time